-- 5.361 Naval units in friendly port hex are "in port" if covered by an in-port counter; otherwise they are "at sea" in the port hex.
+5.361 Naval units in friendly port hex are "in port" if covered by an in-port counter; otherwise they are "at sea" in the port hex.
 When a naval unit first sets up in, or later enters, a friendly port hex the owner can voluntarily mark it as in port, or not as he wishes.
-Entering the port does not cost any movement points, but it does immediately end a naval unit's move for the current phase. - 5.362 Most ports can hold 12 steps of naval units in addition to any other naval units in the hex.
-The exceptions are: Bahrain (0803) and Gwadar (2102) which can each hold 24 steps of naval units in addition to any others in the hex. - 5.363 Naval units in port cannot move, conduct strikes, lose any AMD they may have, and have a default MD score of 8.
+Entering the port does not cost any movement points, but it does immediately end a naval unit's move for the current phase.

+5.362 Most ports can hold 12 steps of naval units in addition to any other naval units in the hex.
+The exceptions are: Zhanjiang Surface Base (1306), Yulin Sub Base (1309), Cam Ranh (1617), and Subic (2909) which can each hold 24 steps of naval units in addition to any others in the hex.

+5.363 Naval units in port cannot move, conduct strikes, lose any AMD they may have, and have a default MD score of 8.
 But, only units in port can rearm after suffering low or no ammo.
-And, only units in port can embark friendly ground units. - 5.364 A naval unit in port is immune to anti-submarine (U), gun (G) and torpedo (T) strikes but is vulnerable to anti-ship missile (AS) and LACM strikes; unless it is a China submarine in Rabanabad (5202) in which case it is also immune to AS and LACM strikes.
-A naval unit at sea is immune to LACM strikes, but is vulnerable to all other appropriate strikes. - 5.365 Naval units can voluntarily remove their in-port counter at no cost in movement points, but only at the start of their naval move during their sea movement phase.
+And, only units in port can embark friendly ground units.

+5.364 A naval unit in port is immune to anti-submarine (U), gun (G) and torpedo (T) strikes but is vulnerable to anti-ship missile (AS) and LACM strikes; unless it is a PRC submarine in the Yulin submarine base in which case it is also immune to AS and LACM strikes.
+A naval unit at sea is immune to LACM strikes, but is vulnerable to all other appropriate strikes.

+5.365 Naval units can remove their in-port counter at no cost in movement points, but only at the start of their naval move during their sea movement phase.
 Therefore, if a naval unit enters port it is "stuck" in that position until its next sea movement phase.
-However, if a port hex is overrun by enemy ground units then any naval units now "in" the enemy controlled port are immediately converted to "at sea" mode in that same hex.